jaimegag/tkg-zone/avi/ssl-pass-ingress/README.md

-# Deploy nginix pod and expose via L7 Ingress with TSL passthrough to the pod
+# Deploy nginix pod and expose via L7 Ingress with TLS passthrough to the pod

 This deployment assumes the following:
 - kubectl context pointing to existing k8s cluster